wymeditor/wymeditor/docs/using_wymeditor/using_skins.rst

 IE has some vertical centering issues:

-* IE7: too much space at the top and not enough at the bottom
+* IE7: Too much space at the top and not enough at the bottom
-* IE8: too much space at the top and not enough at the bottom
+* IE8: Too much space at the top and not enough at the bottom
 * IE9: Too much space at the bottom and not enough at the top

 IE8 has some horizontal centering issues: